 Everything else is pretty much fair play.

 It’s very complex.
-There’s no right way of doing it because people practice it differently, and there’s no single reason for doing it because people get into the lifestyle for a variety of reasons.
+There’s no right way of doing it because people practice it differently, and there’s no single reason for doing it because people get into the lifestyle for various reasons.

 I’m a little.
 I’ve always been bubbly and carefree in a way that it felt like my inner child never left even as I grew up.

-When I heard what DDLG was, I did my own research.
+When I heard what DDLG was, I looked deeper into the lifestyle.
 But a lot of the time, I read definitions of it that claimed to be set in stone but weren’t applicable to me and how I acted.

 So, this guide won’t give you a strict definition of what DDLG is (just the broad strokes) nor a step-by-step guide on how to do it.
 The goal is to introduce the more general aspects of the lifestyle and help you understand your own shade of DDLG so you could define it for yourself.